Article Type: Release Notes Audience: All Users Module: Platform Releases

 Before this update, administrators could apply permissions to the APIs used by a screen so users would receive permission errors when attempting to retrieve or edit data, but not to the screens themselves.
 This enhancement allows administrators to narrow the list of screens end users are allowed to access, reducing noise in the menu and search system and eliminating potential confusion.
 This enhancement doesn't eliminate the need to apply permissions to API access - we still recommend administrators start there when building policies to ensure users aren't able to wiggle around security - but it helps streamline the interface for the end user.

-Included in this month’s release is a new driver for the Device Gateway: an HTTP Server driver.
+Included in this month's release is a new driver for the Edge Gateway: an HTTP Server driver.
 This driver is the first of a new class of drivers whose responsibility is to listen for commands from within a network and relay them up to Fuuz.
 This driver has two modes of operation: HTTP relay endpoints and HTTP POST device subscriptions.

 These endpoints are configured on the device and create an HTTP endpoint that relays requests to a data flow via the Request/Response system.
 Endpoints relay all HTTP methods, and the payload includes the request method, headers, and body data.
 The flow response is returned to the HTTP request.
 This system allows Fuuz data flows to act as handlers for HTTP requests issued from within your internal network.